In Cairo, one family's story shows rise of radical threat

 "He would say: 'This is utter injustice,'" his mother said.

 Locals tell a similar story about another of the militants from Matariya killed on March 19.
-Outside the house where he lived, a banner honours him as "the martyr" Mohamed Sayid.
+Outside the house where he lived, a banner honors him as "the martyr" Mohamed Sayid.

-Neighbours say he too became radicalised in the demonstrations that followed the storming of the camps, having never before shown signs of extremism or political affiliations.
+Neighbors say he too became radicalized in the demonstrations that followed the storming of the camps, having never before shown signs of extremism or political affiliations.

 "He was just like us.
 He'd go to weddings, smoke cigarettes and was not religious or anything like that," said one youth, part of a group standing nearby.